glee4810/ehrsql-2024/README.md

 ### Data Relase

-- The training and validation data will be released on January 29, 2024.
+- The training and validation data will be released on January 29, 2024 (AoE).
-- The test data will be released on February 26, 2024.
+- The test data will be released on February 26, 2024 (AoE).

 ### Data Format